Boxmas (Mastiff & Boxer Mix): Info, Pictures, Facts

 Boxmas puppies also have almost endless supplies of energy, which you’ll need to help them use up with plenty of exercise.
 Their large size does mean you’ll need to take care not to allow your pup to place excess strain on their growing joints.
 That means shorter walks, no jumping from heights, and feeding a specific dog food designed for larger breeds.

-Three Little-Known Facts About Boxmas
+3 Little-Known Facts About the Boxmas

 1. Boxers and Mastiffs both served as war dogs